To advertising and promoting your business some simple steps you should follow are discussed in the article.

 11 Allow your visitors or customers to increase your traffic or sales.
 Ask them how you can improve your business, website, or product.
 You can ask them at your website, in your e-zine, on your message board, in your chat room, in your guest book, in your product packages, etc.

 12 Team up with other e-zines that have the same target audience.
 Combine subscriber bases and then publish one e-zine together to increase subscribers.
 You could all include your ads and announcements in the e-zine.
 You could also take turns for the top advertising space.

 13 Swap endorsement advertisements with other websites.
 Endorsement ads usually pull more sales and traffic than regular advertisements.
 People have taught themselves to ignore advertisements because they see hundreds of them every day.
 Endorsements usually don’t look or sound like normal ads.

 14 Outsource part of your workload to save time and money.
 You can spend more of your time and money promoting your business.
 You’ll save money on employee costs, space costs, training costs, etc. Keep the work you enjoy doing to keep you motivated and ship out the work you don’t like.

-16 Use pictures or graphics on your web site that support the product you’re selling.
-They could give your visitors a clearer vision of your product, the benefits of the product, people’s emotion when they own the product, etc. You could also use ‘before’ and ‘after’ pictures.
+16 Use pictures or graphics on your website that support the product you’re selling.
+They could give your visitors a clearer vision of your product, the benefits of the product, people’s emotions when they own the product, etc. You could also use ‘before’ and ‘after’ pictures.

 20 Give customers a discount on their total order to increase sales.
 You could give them a discount for ordering over a set dollar or product amount.
 For example, you could say, “Buy over $39 worth of products and get a 20% discount on your order!”
 Another example, “Get a 15% discount if you order 3 or more products!”